What are private practice accountants recommending that their potentially insolvent clients do?

 Insolvency practitioners are unlikely to recommend non-external administration options

 Formal insolvency appointments are the bread and butter of the insolvency practitioner.
-Because this is what they know the best and the service that they predominantly sell, it is almost inevitable that they will be biased towards recommending formal insolvency appointments.
-This means that informal options are neglected (for example, negotiating a debt reduction with creditors or organising rescue finance through the ‘safe harbour’ in the Corporations Act 2001 (Cth)).
+Because this is what they know the best and the service that they predominantly sell, they will tend to recommend formal insolvency appointments.
+This may mean that informal options are neglected (for example, negotiating a debt reduction with creditors or organising rescue finance through the ‘safe harbour’ in the Corporations Act 2001 (Cth)).

 Are accountants sufficiently knowledgeable and motivated about insolvency/ restructuring to give advice?

 According to Harris’ research, only 23 percent of those surveyed were ‘very familiar’ with voluntary administration (p 137).
-This does not instil confidence that accountants are generally competent to recommend it as an option.
+This does not instil confidence that accountants are generally in a good position to advise on all insolvency options..

 Accountants are not the ideal first stop for pre-insolvency advice

-It is clear that accountants have significant blind spots when it comes to pre-insolvency advice.
-They recommend insolvency practitioners, even though there are good reasons why insolvency practitioners might not be the best option for pre-insolvency advice.
-They also seem to lack the general knowledge of restructuring and external administration that is required to competently provide advice on the matter.
+It is clear that accountants have significant blind spots when it comes to pre-insolvency advice: They don’t generally appear to have sufficient understanding of external administration to provide competent advice on the matter.

 You could say that a sensible accountant will love dentists, not insolvent construction companies, as clients.
-This aligns with a typical accountant business model: golf on Wednesdays, holidays in July, professional conferences scheduled quarterly.
+This aligns with a typical accounting business model: Golf on Wednesdays, holidays in July, professional conferences scheduled quarterly.
 Accountants crave structure, which does not naturally gel with the chaotic and ‘lumpy’ demands of helping a client in a financial crisis.